telekom-mms/trivy-dojo-report-operator/README.md

   * new tag is created
   * new release is created
   * new container image build
-  * new helm chart published
+  * new helm chart is published

 ## License